 How the Two Step Flow Theory began

 Paul Lazarsfed introduced the Two Step Flow Theory in the 1944.
 When there was presidential election campaign over in the States, researchers looked at people’s decision processes.
 The Two Step Flow Theory has stages going from mass media to opinion leaders.
 The theory is for people who engaged with the media and pass it on to the population.
-According to (Two-Step Flow of Communication and Theory Simple Explanation,2022).
-States: The role of the two-step theory is made up by opinion leaders who absorb the information and pass it on the rest of society.
+According to (Rane, 2022) states: The role of the two-step theory is made up by opinion leaders who absorb the information and pass it on the rest of society.
 They act as the middleman giving their opinions interruptions.
 For example, media houses can pass on information to the middleman which then go onto larger audiences.

 Diagram of Two Step Flow theory